 Board of Directors

-Sarah Morehead was raised as an evangelical Southern Baptist with family deeply rooted in the conservative Southern Baptist church, and had spent many years seeking to live a life as a faithful and dutiful Christian wife before letting go of her religious beliefs.
-She has been involved in organizational leadership with many local area groups over the past 15 years, and brings a clear direction and focus to Recovering From Religion that will allow RR to achieve our many goals both now and in the future.
+Sarah Morehead was raised as an evangelical Southern Baptist with family deeply rooted in the conservative Southern Baptist as well as Pentecostal churches.
+She spent many years seeking to live a life as a faithful and dutiful Christian wife before gradually letting go of her religious beliefs.
+Her involvement in organizational leadership with many local area groups over the past 15 years brings a clear direction and focus that will allow RR to achieve our many goals both now and in the future.
 Passionate about her desire to help others let go of the confines of faith, she has a tremendous empathy and appreciation for the many challenges associated with disengaging from lifelong religious belief systems.

 Richard Haynes was raised in a nonreligious home, but as a teenager had a “born again” experience.
 He almost immediately became an evangelist, and personally led hundreds to Christ.
 He received a Bachelor of Science in Biblical Studies, and became an associate minister in a 12,000 member mega-church.
 In 1993, he and his wife Angela made the agonizing decision to leave their church, which was engulfed with scandal.
 Terrified and unemployed, they began their long and arduous journey away from religion and free from faith.
 Richard is now secularly ordained and has dedicated himself to building supportive secular communities, encouraging countless others to “come out” as non-believers.